 4. What to do to get the app to function properly?

 An important note to AppExchange user is to read installation instruction properly.
 Some of the apps require post-installation when the initial installation is completed on Salesforce.
-We noticed that not many users take this step seriously, neither do I (when I was a SFDC beginner).
+We noticed that not many users take this step seriously, neither do I (when I was an SFDC beginner).
 The post-installation is meant for custom buttons, custom fields, permission set, package management, etc. They are crucial for the app to work smoothly with a complete set of features.

 5. Paid or free Salesforce Apps?

 Considering your needs and long-term benefits, we think that there is always a cost for everything.
 Small business with a lean team may take huge advantage of free apps.
 Meanwhile, medium and large sized organization usually go with paid Salesforce apps.
-It is obvious that paid apps will offer more secure service, support and constant development during the subscription.
+It is obvious that paid apps will offer a more secure service, support and constant development during the subscription.
 Custom development is also available for huge investment.

 –Meeting Assistant team–